 Studying CPA by channel helps you understand what channels and campaigns to invest more budget and time into, and determine the poorest performing channels that should be scaled back or discontinued.

 Startup ecommerce businesses need a monthly CPA dashboard as a matter of survival, and to wisely spend limited marketing budgets.

 You should measure CPA two ways:

 - Direct sales conversions from a channel i.e. based on a last (click) interaction

 - Assisted conversions based on a chain of multiple visits that eventually led to sale

 I will also total up both to quantify the value of a specific channel.

-I look at the CAC numbers and make hard decisions to either stop marketing or optimize campaigns on channels that are deemed unaffordable due to their high CAC.
+I look at the CPA numbers and make hard decisions to either stop marketing or optimize campaigns on channels that are deemed unaffordable due to their high CPA.